 How To Fix ‘entry point not found’ errors in Windows

-But first, we’ll get into a bit of background on the issue.
+But first, we’ll get into a bit of background on the “entry point not found” error.

 Software entry points

-An entry point is a point in a software program that hands off control of the process from the operating system to the program in question.
 For example, if you are using Windows 10 and open your web browser, the entry point is when the browser is fully loaded and in full screen, meaning all resources are directed at the browser and not at Windows.
 In order for this to happen, Windows must successfully make the hand-off to the application, a web browser in this example.

 For example, the error syntax might read ‘The procedure entry point FILENAME could not be located in the dynamic link library msvcrt.dll’ when opening a program on Windows.
 Or, the error message syntax might be something like, ‘The procedure entry point xmlTextReaderConstName could not be located in the dynamic link library libxml2.dll’.

 If anything happens to one of these files, any program that needs it to function will throw up an error.
-Fortunately, it is quite straightforward to fix.
+Fortunately, this kind of problem is quite straightforward to fix.

 Fix ‘entry point not found’ errors in Windows